thuvh/pygpgme/docs/source/api.rst

 ``flags`` parameter of :py:meth:`Context.encrypt` and :py:meth:`Context.encrypt_sign`.

+.. autoclass:: EncryptFlags(enum.IntFlags)

-.. py:data:: ENCRYPT_ALWAYS_TRUST
+  .. autoattribute:: ALWAYS_TRUST

   Specifies that all the recipients in recp should be trusted, even if the keys do not have a high enough validity in the keyring.
 This flag should be used with care; in general it is not a good idea to use any untrusted keys.

-.. py:data:: ENCRYPT_NO_ENCRYPT_TO
+  .. autoattribute:: NO_ENCRYPT_TO

-  [#missing-const]_ Specifies that no default or hidden default recipients as configured in the crypto backend should be included.
+  Specifies that no default or hidden default recipients as configured in the crypto backend should be included.
 This can be useful for managing different user profiles.

+  .. autoattribute:: PREPARE

+  Used with the UI Server protocol to prepare an encryption.

+  .. autoattribute:: EXPECT_SIGN

+  Used with the UI Server protocol to advise the UI server to expect a sign command.

-.. py:data:: ENCRYPT_NO_COMPRESS
+  .. autoattribute:: NO_COMPRESS

-  [#missing-const]_ Specifies that the plaintext shall not be compressed before it is encrypted.
+  Specifies that the plaintext shall not be compressed before it is encrypted.
 This is in some cases useful if the length of the encrypted message may reveal information about the plaintext.

-.. py:data:: ENCRYPT_PREPARE

-  [#missing-const]_ Used with the UI Server protocol to prepare an encryption.

-.. py:data:: ENCRYPT_EXPECT_SIGN

-  [#missing-const]_ Used with the UI Server protocol to advise the UI server to expect a sign command.

 Signing Modes